benjaminion/upgrading-ethereum-book/src/book.md

 The "Ethereum 2.0" terminology is out of favour in some circles, but I don't really care.
 I will be happily using the terms "Ethereum 2.0", "Ethereum 2", "Ethereum 1", "Eth1", and "Eth2" throughout this book where it makes sense to me, and I'm pretty sure you'll know what I mean.
 I have more to say about this in [the first chapter](/part1/introduction).

 <a id="british-english"></a>
-You will notice too that I unapologetically use British English spelling, punctuation, and quaint idioms.
+You will also notice that I unapologetically use British English spelling, punctuation, and quaint idioms.
 It's a feature, not a bug.

 ## Acknowledgements